Yes, America's Anchorman is away today and this is Mark Stein, your undocumented anchorman, sitting in.

 They spend their money.

-Uh if you don't have money to spend, you don't eat out.
+If you don't have money to spend, you don't eat out.

 That's not what it's about.

-Uh so is he a leftist or is he just an incompetent?
+So is he a leftist or is he just an incompetent?

-Mark Stein sitting in for Rush Limbaugh on the Excellence in Broadcasting Network, and we have lots more straight ahead at the start of another great week on the ERB network.
+And we have lots more straight ahead at the start of another great week on the EIB network.

-Yeah, great to be with you at the start of another week of excellence in broadcasting.
+Yeah, great to be with you at the start of another week of Excellence in Broadcasting.

-This is Mark Stein, your toxic asset, and no amount of bailout money is gonna change that.
+And no amount of bailout money is going to change that.

-Uh Rush will be back tomorrow, the last the last non-toxic asset in the United States.
+The last non-toxic asset in the United States.

 I was out in Palm Springs a couple of days ago.

-You know, Eric's family came here, they were in the Baltic States, which had a hellish twentieth century.
+They were in the Baltic states, which had a hellish 20th century.

-This is Al Gore's doing, by the way.
+The European Union, this is Al Gore's doing, by the way.

-You know, you can blame Al Gore for everything, and uh I see no reason not to do that.
+You know, you can blame Al Gore for everything, and I see no reason not to do that.

 So Al Gore, let's blame Al Gore for the flatulence tax.

-And that sounds pretty stiffy, you've got like a big herd of cow.
+You've got like a big herd of cow.

-Apparently it's the one thing you can't trade.
+Apparently, it's the one thing you can't trade.

 That's what Al Gore does.